matbour/guardian/docs/reference/jwt.md

 Guardian is dealing with **signed JWT** commonly called **JWS**.

 JWS are particularly suitable when we want to transfer unencrypted but cryptographically unalterable data.
-For example, it can be a user id, that we want to authenticate.
+For example, it can be a user id that we want to authenticate.
+Since the data is unalterable, when the user come back with JWT, we can simply verify the token signature.

 The JWS consists of three distinct parts.